-One of the most important aspects of making your house a home is making sure that it is built on a solid foundation.
-The foundation of a home is a load-bearing portion of your house that is below the ground, making sure that the house remains firmly in place during bad weather conditions and leveling out the home on uneven surfaces.
-If you’ve noticed that your dream home has begun to sink into the dirt right before your eyes, you may be dealing with a sinking foundation.
+One of the most important components to making your house a home is making sure that it is built on a solid foundation.
+The foundation of a home is the load-bearing portion of your house that is below the ground, making sure that the house remains firmly in place during bad weather conditions and leveled out on uneven surfaces.
+If you’ve noticed that your dream home is beginning to sink into the dirt right before your eyes, you may be dealing with a sinking foundation.
 Not all is lost for your home, however, as there are plenty of ways to fix a home’s foundation.

-The best way to fix your house sink is to look into foundation repair.
-Having a professional be able to look into the problems that your foundation is having will guarantee you much better results as well as take the stress off of yourself.
-Baird Foundation Repair has been faithfully serving families in San Antonio, Corpus Christi, Austin and Houston since 1969, offering plenty of financing and affordable options.
+The best way to fix your sinking house is to look into foundation repair.
+Having a professional look into the problems that your foundation is having will guarantee you much better results as well as take the stress off of yourself.
+Baird Foundation Repair has been faithfully serving families in South Texas since 1969 and offers plenty of financing and affordable options.

 What Causes a Foundation to Sink?

-There are a lot of different reasons that a foundation can start to sink, and it can be out of everyone’s hands.
-A sinking foundation isn’t usually caused by contracting issues or construction ailments, but rather the wear and tear of supporting a family daily.
+There are a lot of different reasons why your foundation has started to sink, and it can be out of your hands.
+A sinking foundation isn’t usually caused by contracting issues or construction ailments, but rather by the gradual wear and tear of supporting a family and home daily.
 Three reasons that a house’s foundation may start to sink are:

 One of the most common reasons to experience house sink is the settling of the foundation.
 Settling is any damage that is caused to the foundation due to the natural changes that take place underground over the years.
 Weather plays a huge part in what you should expect out of foundation repair.
-Significantly more humid and stormy regions will probably have to check their foundations more than arid areas.
-Areas with natural disasters in the past 10 years will also have a very high risk of settling depending on the amount of erosion.
+Homeowners in humid and rainy regions will probably have to check their foundations more often than those in arid areas.
+Areas that have experienced natural disasters in the past 10 years will also have a very high risk of settling depending on the amount of erosion.

-Similar to how a barista will “tamp” down coffee grinds before making your coffee, the same thing can happen to the bottom of your house.
-As the bottom of your house puts pressure on the soil around it, the foundation can bend, leading to settling and cracking.
-This can contribute to the house sink in the middle and ends of the walls, and can make the foundation much worse off over time.
+Similar to how a barista will “tamp” down coffee grinds before making a coffee, the same thing can happen to the bottom of your house.
+As the weight of the bottom of your house puts pressure on the soil around it, the soil gets compacted, and the foundation bends and lead to settling and cracking.
+This can contribute to the house sink in the middle and ends of the walls and can make the foundation much worse off over time.
 Foundation repair for poor compaction may mean digging around the foundation in extreme cases, so it is important to call early to prevent any further damage.